For All Students

 - Occupancy limitations for common spaces and lounges will be re-examined and these spaces will remain open for use.
 Please review posted signage for occupancy limits for common spaces and lounges.

 - We will maintain increased cleaning and sanitization throughout our residential communities to provide a safe and healthy living environment for all.

-- For the health and safety of all residents, there will be no room changes for the Fall semester except for extenuating circumstances or emergencies.
+- For the health and safety of all residents, there will be no room changes for the Spring semester except for extenuating circumstances or emergencies.

 - Residential students must have an emergency plan that includes a location they may go to if the University’s residential status changes or if the student becomes ill and needs to leave campus.